Guide to the Examination of Research Students

 This is not an option for re-submitted theses.

-Normally to be re-examined by the same team of internal and external examiners; as a rule, there will be a second Viva; However, upon inspection of the resubmitted thesis, examiners may use their discretion to waive the second Viva.
+Normally to be re-examined by the same team of internal and external examiners; as a rule, there will be a second viva; however, upon inspection of the resubmitted thesis, examiners may use their discretion to waive the second viva.

-Definition: The thesis is not deemed to be of MRes standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.
+Definition: The thesis is not deemed to be of MRes standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 6 months, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.

 5. Fail - Not approved for the award or a lower research degree